Best of Brick

 One thing hasn’t changed: Even though public school enrollment is down, it’s a mistake to think by moving near a gifted and talented school your child has a better chance of getting in.

-Going forward, you can expect additional changes as school officials try to make the system fairer.
+Going forward, you can expect additional changes to the program as school officials try to make the system fairer based on lessons learned during the pandemic.

-Hunter College Elementary School is a free, gifted K-12 program run by Hunter College and CUNY with a curriculum that exceeds New York State mandated guidelines issued by the Board of Regents.
+Hunter College Elementary School is a free, gifted K-12 program run by Hunter College and CUNY with a curriculum that exceeds New York State-mandated guidelines issued by the Board of Regents.
 The elementary school (K-6) is now open to students citywide.
-Entry points are kindergarten and seventh grade only, and most students join in seventh grade.
+Entry points are for kindergarten and seventh grade only, and most students join in seventh grade.

 Public school students must turn five by December 31st of the year they start kindergarten (meaning they can start school before they turn five).

-If tours return, dates will be listed on a school’s web site.
-Plan to do them if they are available, because they are also a good opportunity to ask questions and get a sense of a school that you cannot get otherwise.
+Tours are usually held in the fall and spring, with specific dates listed on a school’s website.
+Plan to do them because they are a good opportunity to ask questions and get a sense of a school that you cannot get otherwise.

-Public schools don't have interviews, per se, though the Special Music School has a music evaluation; Hunter has an assessment for students who make it to the second round of the process.
+Public schools don't have interviews, per se, though the Special Music School has a music evaluation, and Hunter has an assessment for students who make it to the second round of the process, which is determined by the Stanford-Binet IQ cut-off.

 Each charter school sets its own application deadline, but most require that applications be in before April 1st.
 Some schools have later deadlines, so inquire with individual schools.